I built this to help me stop biting my nails.

 What's in the app

-The eight-week program runs on three things.
+The twelve-week program runs on three things.

 Daily program